slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"Without courage there cannot be truth, and without truth there can be no other virtue."
 -- (sir) Walter Scott [1771]*

-> *"Courage charms us, because it indicates that a man loves an idea better than all things in the world, that he is thinking neither of his bed, nor his dinner, nor his money, but will venture all to put in act the invisible thought of his mind."
+> *"Courage charms us, because it indicates that a man loves an idea better than all things in the world, that he is thinking neither of his bed, nor his dinner, nor his money, but will venture all to put in act the invisible thought of his mind." (...)
+"Self-trust is the essence of heroism."
 -- Ralph Waldo Emerson [1803]*

+> *"Courage makes a man more than himself; for he is then himself plus his valor."
+-- William R. Alger [1822]*

 > *"Courage is resistance to fear, mastery of fear — not absence of fear."
 -- Mark Twain [1835]*

-> *"Courage makes a man more than himself; for he is then himself plus his valor."
--- William R. Alger [1822]*

 > *"I bear all the wounds of all the battles I avoided."
 -- Fernando Pessoa [1888]*